RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 15) Enable 'cgroups' for cpu and memory resource management, along with apparmor for security:

-    a) For 18.04 modify '/boot/firmware/nobtcmd.txt' or for 20.04, modify '/boot/firmware/cmdline.txt'
+    a) For 18.04 modify '/boot/firmware/nobtcmd.txt' or for 20.04/22.04, modify '/boot/firmware/cmdline.txt'

     b) Add “cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1 security=apparmor" to the end of the command line.

+    c) For 22.04 add 'systemd.unified_cgroup_hierarchy=0' to the command line to default to cgroups v1

     c) After rebooting, use "grep mem /proc/cgroups" to show that cgroup memory is enabled (last number will be 1).